THE LOST WORLD JURASSiC PARK #2: SUPERiOR SEQUEL

 Its strips brought a fresh inventiveness to the comics scene, many of its cartoonists having never worked for the children’s market before.
 Jeremy Banx created Burp the Smelly Alien and Mr Big Nose, J.T.
 Dogg’s incredible artwork on Ham Dare and The Street-Hogs wowed readers, The Fall band member and future radio DJ Marc Riley dressed up as Snatcher Sam in photo stories and created his own strip characters, Lew Stringer got his big break with Tom Thug and Pete and his Pimple, the likes of David Leach and Kev F Sutherland were first published in the comic and a teenager by the name of Charlie Brooker landed his first paying job as a writer and cartoonist for OiNK.
 (Whatever happened to him?)

 I’ve only mentioned a fraction of the talent involved, which also included the likes of Davy Francis, Simon Thorp, Davey Jones, David Haldane and so many more.
-Even veterans of the more traditional comics such as Tom Paterson and John Geering would pop up to spoof their own work and legends like Kevin O’Neill and Dave Gibbons would lend a hand (or a trotter) upon occasion!
+Even veterans of the more traditional comics such as Tom Paterson and John Geering would pop over to spoof their own work and legends like Kevin O’Neill and Dave Gibbons would lend a hand (or a trotter) upon occasion!
 This was a children’s humour comic with a creative team and vision like no other and that’s a key reason why it hasn’t aged in the years since.

-What always stood out for me were its parodies of those things we loved at that age, like the big toy and cartoon franchises of the day and even the other comics on the shelves.
+What always stood out for me were its parodies of those things we loved at that age, like the big toy and television franchises of the day and even the other comics on the shelves.
 Famously a parody of classic children’s storybooks in a very early issue led to a couple of complaints to The Press Council.
 It was never upheld but it was enough for conservative retailers W.H.
 Smith to top-shelf OiNK away from the children.
 But the comic soldiered on and enjoyed a wonderful two-and-a-half-years in our little piggy hearts.

 Very deliberately it was the punk rock of children’s humour comics and spawned a fan club, a vinyl record, clothing, a computer game and more.
-The story of OiNK is as fascinating as the comic was funny and this post is only the very tip of the plop, the tiniest little piglet of an introduction to what is still my very favourite, and as well as the funniest, comic of all time.
+The story of OiNK is as fascinating as the comic was funny and this post is only the very tip of the plop, the tiniest little piglet of an introduction to what is still my very favourite, as well as the funniest, comic of all time.
 The blog’s namesake rightly has the pig’s share of space on this site and you’ll find sections devoted to everything from its creation to its marketing, from its merchandise to its media coverage and everything in between.

 So, 35 years after its original release I decided to read through the whole run all over again and rebooted the entire blog as a full website devoted to reading not only this comic in real time, but also the others I collected in the 80s and 90s after OiNK introduced me to the medium.
 I hope you’ll enjoy all of the OiNK content so far and what’s to come in the future, and that you’ll have as much fun reliving the antics of its characters (and its creators and cartoonists) as I’m having.
 OiNK’s important place in UK comics history deserves to be remembered.
 More than that, its comedy deserves to be enjoyed for decades to come.